 Stress and Teaching: Why It’s One of the Most Stressful Professions (and What to Do About It)

 Teaching is consistently ranked among the most stressful professions.
-Surveys and scientific studies from across the globe show that stress among teachers is not only widespread but also impacts both their health and the quality of education they provide.
+Surveys and scientific studies from across the globe show that stress among teachers — and what stress actually is and how it affects the body — is not only widespread but also impacts both their health and the quality of education they provide.

 Shocking Numbers Behind Teacher Stress